How to Build Your Business at Wedding Shows (and it's more than what you think)

 Every vendor at the show (and most shows have a LOT of vendors) can benefit from what you do as a photographer.

 Be the one who reaches out to them.
-The one who says things like, "Whatever you need, just lemme know."
+Who says things like, “Whatever you need, just lemme know.”

 Relationships are the most powerful part of being a successful wedding photographer.
 When you take the time to get to know the players in your industry and help them get to know you, seriously, good things happen.

-Starting your connection at a nice common ground like a wedding show is so valuable.
+Starting your connection on a nice common ground, like a wedding show, is invaluable.

 Yes, it may be pricey on the front end, but what is a career of referrals worth?

-Working a wedding show isn’t exactly the kind of sexy wedding photography topics you typically read about or see on YouTube.
+Working a wedding show isn’t exactly the kind of sexy wedding photography topics you typically read or learn about.
 This is the inner game of wedding photography.

 THIS is what I write about each week in this newsletter - how to become and build a career as a wedding photographer.

-If you want to be notified each Sunday morning when the new issue is posted, subscribe now for free.
+If you’d like to be notified each Sunday morning when a new issue is released, click that beautiful blue subscribe button (and thank you in advance)